Epikaigle/Tempo/CONTRIBUTION.md

 The project ships under a modified AGPLv3 license that prohibits monetization, advertisements, paid subscriptions, and rebranding.

+## Free core and possible paid extras

+Contributions are what keep Tempo moving, and all of them are welcome.
+The core app stays free forever.
+Tracking, stats, library browsing, and imports are core, and anything you contribute to core stays free too.
+Community work will not be moved behind a paywall.

+Tempo will not be exploited for cash.
+No ads, no paywalling existing features, no charging for what contributors built for free.

+If small paid extras ever appear in the future, they would only be optional add-ons to help sustain development, kept separate from core.
+They would add something new without taking anything away from the free app.

+If your pull request overlaps with a planned paid extra, we may ask you to reshape it, narrow it to core, or hold it for now.
+We will explain why in the pull request.
+For larger features, opening an issue first is the easiest way to check direction before you write code.

 ## How to submit a change

 It helps to open an issue first when your proposal touches a new major feature or background service, a database schema change or structural refactor, UI navigation or a visual redesign, a new third-party dependency, or an analytics event or property.
 The analytics schema is a privacy commitment published to users, so thanks for letting it change through discussion.